 Cleary Gottlieb designs and implements the transaction structures that shape the world of sovereign finance.

-The firm has advised borrowers in sovereign debt restructurings, developing and refining the legal and financial techniques used to address these problems.
-Countries around the world have selected Cleary as their international legal counsel on a range of matters, including:
+Sovereign governments and quasi-sovereign entities have selected Cleary as their international legal counsel on a range of matters, including:

 - Bank financings

 Our sovereign practice is integrated with other aspects of the firm’s practice, so that sovereign clients have access to the firm’s knowledge in handling all types of transactions and litigations, and in advising on the full range of legal issues that affect financial and other activities.

 Countries for which we have performed significant legal work in recent years include: Argentina, Armenia, Belgium, Belize, Cameroon, Chile, Colombia, Republic of the Congo, the Dominican Republic, Ecuador, France, Greece, Grenada, Guatemala, Iceland, Indonesia, Iraq, Ivory Coast, Korea, Kuwait, Lebanon, Liberia, Malaysia, Mexico, Mozambique, Nicaragua, Nigeria, Peru, Philippines, Russia, Sierra Leone, Slovenia, South Africa, Sweden, Tanzania, Togo, and Uruguay.

 The Republic of Argentina since the early 1990s in its SEC-registered shelf registration statements, the filing of annual reports on Form 18-K and subsequent updates, debt offerings in the international capital markets, including the various financings that permitted the closure of the holdout “pari passu” litigation related to the sovereign’s restructuring, hedging transactions under ISDA agreements, and advice on repurchase agreements.